 In this post, I share 5 simple things you can do to get students to engage with your classroom sound wall.
 I’ll share simple instructional routines you can implement, sound wall games, and routines for review.
-All of these things are sure to keep your kindergarten, first and second-grade students excited about using a sound wall in the classroom!
+Looking for more information on sound walls and how to implement them in the classroom?
+Take a look at my NEW Sound Wall Course!

 I have heard from so many teachers who have started using a sound wall in their classroom this year and it makes me so excited!
 A sound wall is a tool that allows you to provide your students with the explicit phonemic awareness and phonics instruction they need to become successful readers and writers.
 But we know that in order for a sound wall to really become an effective teaching and learning tool, students must have LOTS of opportunities to interact and engage with it.